Rangers vs. Ducks: Lineups, storylines starting 3-game trip in California

 Spencer Martin gets call again

-Martin, a veteran journeyman goaltender, was good enough (three goals allowed on 28 shots) to beat the struggling Flyers in his first start for the Rangers.
+Spencer Martin, a journeyman goaltender, was good enough (three goals allowed on 28 shots) to earn the win against the struggling Flyers in his first start for the Rangers.
 He’ll be in goal against the Ducks, with Jonathan Quick likely to play against his old team, the Kings, on Tuesday.

 The 30-year-old has a 4.16 goals-against average and .852 save percentage in his three appearances with the Rangers.
 He won his only career start against the Ducks, an 8-5 victory on Nov.
-2, 2022.
+2, 2022, when he was with the Vancouver Canucks.

 Fallout from “Letter 2.0” continues